 I recently asked my pediatrician how she was dealing with her student loans.
 She said, “slowly and painfully.”
 There are a few simple but powerful techniques you can use to pay off student loans faster and save a significant amount of interest.
-One of the best is to establish biweekly student loan payments.
+One of the best is paying student loans biweekly.

 The easiest way to do this is to divide your monthly payment in half and pay that amount every two weeks.
 For example, if your monthly payment is $500, make biweekly payments of $250.

-This will have a powerful impact on your payoff schedule: your loan will be paid off sooner, and you will pay less interest.
+This will have a powerful impact on your payoff schedule: your loan will be paid off sooner, and you’ll pay less interest.
 For example, if you apply biweekly payments to a 10-year loan (the traditional repayment schedule), your loan will be paid off in about nine years instead of 10.
-And the longer your original repayment schedule, the more years you will remove from your original schedule.
+And the longer your original repayment schedule, the more years you’ll remove from your original schedule.

-However, know that lenders are not set up to accommodate a biweekly payment schedule, and even if you make these payments, the lender will not likely adjust the interest to accommodate a biweekly payment.
+However, know that lenders are not set up to accommodate a biweekly payment schedule and work on a monthly payment schedule.
+And even if you make these payments, the lender will not likely adjust the interest to accommodate a biweekly payment.
 Instead, the interest will be calculated based upon the principal balance at the beginning of the monthly cycle.

 Hence, making biweekly payments does not automatically result in a reduction of the interest during that month; instead, it has the effect of making one extra monthly payment over a year, which will ultimately reduce the payback period of the loan, as well as the total interest paid.

 See if they can accommodate biweekly payments via autopay.
 Lenders are usually not set up to accommodate automatic biweekly payments, but this could change in the future if biweekly payment arrangements become more frequent.
-What is more likely is that you will need to do this manually, and set up a reminder to make one-half of the monthly payment amount every two weeks.
+What is more likely is that you will need to do this manually, and set up a reminder to make half-payments every two weeks.

-From the lender’s perspective, you are simply making partial payments more often, and they will generally accept partial payments.
+From the lender’s perspective, you’re simply making partial payments more often, and it’ll generally accept partial payments.
 The loan will still accrue daily interest based upon the loan balance at the beginning of the monthly payment cycle, regardless of when payments are made during the month.

 Ensure that both biweekly payments arrive before the monthly due date of each loan.
-Otherwise, you could be penalized for failing to pay the minimum amount due.
+Otherwise, you could be penalized for failing to make minimum payments.
 One simple way to do this is to begin your biweekly payments at the beginning of the next payment cycle.
 That way, you can be sure that your payments will fall within the timeframe.

 Below are examples of how this might work (note: the examples used in this article are based upon a 360-day year, with interest accruing daily, and rounded to the nearest dollar):